aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-i.markdown

 ## OK, so what?

-While many businesses promote themselves as being data-driven, most designers are driven by instinct, collaboration, and qualitative research methods.
+While many businesses promote themselves as being data driven, most designers are driven by instinct, collaboration, and qualitative research methods.
 So where do we fit in?

 I still think a designer's greatest asset can be their intuition and willingness to move from theory to practice.
 Data does not tell us what the problem is, nor how to solve it.
-It can expose problems, provide information about problems, and evaluate the effectiveness of solutions.
+However, it can help us expose problems, provide more information about them, and evaluate the effectiveness of solutions.
 Designers can use this additional information to evaluate problems from more angles, and then use the results to hone our instincts on how to solve them.

 I particularly loved this quote, which I found in King's book.
 It speaks to the value of data and the importance of it's integration with human instinct and decision-making: